-"In our experience, laser cleaning is as fast at removing rust or old coatings as other methods, but without the same amount of cleanup," said Galiardi.
+"In our experience, laser cleaning is as fast at removing rust or old coatings as other methods, but without the same amount of cleanup," says Galiardi.
 "When we treat a surface with lasers, any fumes or dislodged particulate is extracted into a HEPA filter and the job is done.
 There is no media [sand, dry ice, chemicals] to replenish or clean up."

-Galiardi Laser Clean uses laser systems made by Orlando, Florida-based Laser Photonics, a leading provider of patented industrial grade CleanTech® laser systems for cleaning and surface conditioning.
+Galiardi Laser Clean uses laser systems made by Orlando, Florida-based Laser Photonics, a leading provider of patented industrial grade CleanTech[®] laser systems for cleaning and surface conditioning.
 The American-made systems function either as mobile standalone units or can be integrated into production lines.

-The laser systems are available in portable and stationary models ranging from 50 to 3,000-watts (a 4,000-watt version is in development) with chamber sizes from 3' x 3' in size to 6' x 12'.
+The laser systems are available in portable and stationary models ranging from 50 to 3,000 W (a 4,000-W version is in development) with chamber sizes from 3 in by 3 in to 6 in by 12 in.
 The systems can also be installed in manufacturing lines in cabinets or operated by a robotic arm.